Blockchain for Cross-Border Payments

 Blockchain offers near-instant processing of cross-border payments on a 24/7 basis with no involvement of intermediaries.

-Blockchain can support cross-border payments in any cryptocurrency of your choice, including custom cryptocurrency.
+Blockchain can support cross-border payments in any cryptocurrency of your choice, including popular crypto coins, CBDCs, and custom cryptocurrency.

 Consensus-based validation of payment data